LETTER TO UNSRVAW

 RCS campaigns at national level and sets standards for a network of 17 local direct service providers.
 It receives national funding to manage a national phone line (5pm-midnight); provide specialist support to individual women going through the justice system; and undertakes educational work.
 SWA describes itself as ‘coordinating, influencing and campaigning’.
 It is the national office of a network of 34 independent local direct service providers and receives national funding to manage a national Domestic Abuse and Forced Marriage Helpline (24 hours).
 Two organisations (Just Right, Scottish Women’s Rights Centre, itself a project of RCS) provide legal and advocacy support to individuals.

 There has not been any substantial consultation with local providers of VAW services in Scotland on the position taken by third sector bodies at national level.
-We draw your attention to the comments from Isabelle Kerr quoted below and further evidence that women working within front-line services in Scotland have felt constrained from contradicting the position taken by organisations at national level, as illustrated in this interview
+We draw your attention to the comments from Isabelle Kerr quoted below and further evidence that women working within front-line services in Scotland have felt constrained from contradicting the position taken by organisations at national level, as illustrated in this interview.

 We note that Isabelle Kerr, who recently retired as Manager of Glasgow and Clyde Rape Crisis Centre and has 40 years’ experience working in the women’s sector in Scotland and internationally, has said that women contacting services in Scotland can no longer “even ask if I can have a woman to support me” (6 October 2022, at 32.0mins here).
 She added that she and one other woman working in the sector had been “hounded out of our jobs because of what we believe”.
 She observed that Engender, RCS, SWA and Zero Tolerance had previously issued a statement which asserted that services in Scotland had included males who identify as women for many years, and that no problems had ever been reported.
 On this Ms Kerr commented: “none of that was accurate…not one single rape crisis centre and not one single women’s aid centre was consulted before that statement was put out… There are groups on the ground who are scared to speak out because it is a condition of funding.”
 She added “trauma doesn’t recognise legislation.”